 During a Pandemic Cost Benefit Analysis Becomes Your Best Guide

-And the reason is simple — it’s because a cost benefit analysis shows a dramatic change.
+Cost benefit analysis highlights the reason for this surge.
 The benefit of using zoom, which includes working while avoiding the virus, is now massive compared to the cost or pain of using it.

 COVID-19 changed the game for both new and existing products by elevating the benefit side of the equation…making the cost side less noticeable.
 Avoidance of catastrophic illness tends to be an exceptionally large benefit, so by comparison cost is almost irrelevant.